 - The student's GPA must be at an acceptable level. - There must be an improvement in the student's professional behavior to an acceptable level as evaluated by the Program Director.
-(See pages 44-47 for the Master of Arts in Counseling Program's "Evaluation of Graduate Students' Non-Academic Performance in the Clinical Counseling Program.")
+(See "Evaluation of Graduate Students' Non-Academic Performance in the Graduate Counseling Program" for the Master of Arts in Counseling.)